mogulbaig/java/modifiers.md

 ## Synchronized

-Race condition occurs when two or more thread attempt to update mutable shared data.
-We can avoid this by synchrinized thread access to the shared data allowing only one thread to execute at any given time.
+Race condition occurs when two or more thread attempt to update shared data.
+We can avoid this by synchronized thread access to the shared data, allowing only one thread to execute at any given time.

 Synchronized keyword can be used across -